 Wider doorways – make sure you can accommodate wheelchairs or mobility scooters

-Sufficient Electrical circuits - for medical equipment, EVs or appliances.
+Sufficient Electrical circuits - for future lift assistance and medical equipment

 Non-slip flooring